 Vice President, Collection Planning

-With more than 35 years of experience, Tim Binder supervises the Fishes division and registrar’s office as Vice President of Collection Planning at Shedd Aquarium.
-Binder's unique expertise in both fishes and marine mammal husbandry makes him a trusted resource for counsel on animal transports, acquisitions, strandings and rehabilitations.
+Tim Binder supervises the Fishes division and registrar’s office.
+With more than 35 years of experience in both fishes and marine mammal husbandry, he is a trusted resource for counsel on animal transports, acquisitions, strandings and rehabilitations.
 In 2012, Binder was part of a team of marine mammal husbandry experts from leading U.S. aquariums that provided around-the-clock intensive care to a newborn beluga whale calf stranded in Bristol Bay, Alaska.
 This was only the second time such a rescue had been attempted at a North American zoological facility.

 A veteran of countless rescue and rehabilitation efforts, Binder is a valued resource for aquatic animals in need.
 He has been featured in several documentaries, including the 2000 documentary Whale Rescue: Stranded Friends, which tied for Best Independent Film in the 2001 International Wildlife Film Festival awards for its portrayal of the successful rescue, rehabilitation and return to the wild of two juvenile pilot whales.

 Binder is a professional fellow in the Association of Zoos and Aquariums, where he serves on the annual conference committee.
 He is an active member of the International Marine Animals Trainer's Association, the International Association for Aquatic Animal Medicine and the Society for Marine Mammology.